vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 That said, Storm is meant to be usable by analysts from a variety of knowledge domains who are not necessarily programmers and who may not be comfortable using operators in what feels like a “programming language”.
 For this reason, Storm has been designed to mask some of the underlying programmatic complexity.
 The intent is for Storm to act more like a “data language”, allowing knowledge domain users to:

 * **Reference data and data types in an intuitive form.** Through features such as type safety and property normalization, Storm tries to take a “do what I mean” approach, removing the burden of translating or standardizing data from the user where possible.
-* **Use a simplified syntax to run Storm queries.** In addition to the standard operator-based Storm syntax, most common operators support the use of a short-form **macro syntax** to make queries both more intuitive and more efficient (by allowing common queries to be executed with fewer keystrokes).
+* **Use a simplified syntax to run Storm queries.** In addition to the standard operator-based Storm syntax (**operator syntax**), most common operators support the use of a short-form **macro syntax** to make queries both more intuitive and more efficient (by allowing common queries to be executed with fewer keystrokes).

 As an example of this simplification, analysts can ask Synapse about a node simply by specifying the node’s form and primary property value (``<form>=<valu>``):